umairtehami/Twitter-Social-Capital/README.md

 ## Extractions Supported

 ## Setup
-To run this project, install it locally using npm:
+To run this project, install it locally using the auto contened installer.

 ## Authors
 - Umair Tehami - Developer